wallacedaniel/act-on-react/README.md

-# Getting Started with Create React App
+# Act-On Software React Coding Challenge

+Thanks for your consideration in the role.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).